Find Affordable College Courses

 Waco, TX

-Baylor University landed the #6 spot in the 2023 rankings for the most popular master’s degree journalism programs.
-Baylor is a very large private not-for-profit school located in the medium-sized city of Waco.
+Baylor University did quite well in this year’s ranking of the most popular places for journalism students to get a master’s degree.
+It came in at #6 on the list.
+Baylor is a fairly large private not-for-profit school located in the medium-sized city of Waco.

 Read full report on Journalism at Baylor University